kharmabum/fototropik/_pages/film-recommendations.md

     - Screenplay by Richard Linklater
 - [Rivers and Tides: Andy Goldsworthy Working with Time] (2001)
     - Directed by Thomas Riedelsheimer
+- [Sympathy for Mr. Vengeance] (2002)
+    - Directed by Chan-wook Park
+    - Screenplay by Mu-yeong Lee
 - [Eternal Sunshine of the Spotless Mind] (2004)
     - Directed by Michel Gondry
     - Screenplay by Charlie Kaufman, Michael Gondry